-This web page describes a portion of a 7 week trip with S/Y Thetis in 1996 from Greece to Malta, Sardinia, Ustica and Calabria in Italy, and back to Greece.
-The portion described is the stay in Reggio Calabria, Italy.
+This web page describes a portion of a 7 week trip with S/Y Thetis in 1996 from Greece to Malta, Sardinia, Ustica, and Calabria in Italy, and back to Greece.
+The portion described here is the stay in Reggio Calabria, Italy.
 It is illustrated with maps and photographs, also included are some historical and geographical descriptions of the places visited as well as several links to other related web sites.

 Monday October 14, 1996 Day 32

 I woke up at 6:30 and listened the weather broadcast.
 I was anxious to get going because of the problems at EUTELSAT and Alice’s anxiety.
 The forecast for the Ionian called for force 7 increasing with possible thunderstorms.
 I then looked at the engine problem.
 The fuel pre-filter was dirty.
 I emptied it, a nasty job, and I also found water in it.
 I flushed it with fresh fuel.
-I should also change the main fuel filter, it was a small paper filter, but I did not have any spares.
+I should also change the main fuel filter, it is a small paper filter, but I did not have any spares.
 After this cleaning the engine appeared to work fine, at least in neutral.
 Then I did various small repair jobs around the boat, mostly trying to find and fix the small but very annoying water leaks into the main cabin.
 I then transferred fuel from the two jerry cans into the main tank and carted them across the harbor to the gas station and filled them.
 There was space for going along side the pump but I did not want to maneuver Thetis all by myself in a tight spot and then to have to re-dock.

 I then went ashore for some light shopping.
 In addition to provisions I was looking for Yanmar fuel filters and camping gaz.
 I got the provisions all right but the other two items were frustrating.
 I located the Yanmar distributor but they were closed for two weeks!
 No store that I found had camping gaz.
 I tried to call the Greek weather forecasting service so that I could get an extended forecast for the Ionian covering several days but the number was busy.
 In an inspiration I called my mother Pitsa in Athens and asked her to try them.

 Back to the boat, I made myself a light lunch and took a nap.
-I was woken up by a fellow from the harbor who wanted me to bring the boat's papers to the harbor office which, until this time, had been hermetically closed.
+I was woken up by a fellow from the harbor who wanted me to bring the boat's papers to the harbor office which, until this time, had been hermetically shut.
 He computed the docking fees which, assuming that I leave tomorrow, were 58,000 liras, I was short of Italian money, but it was fine with him if I pay him later.
 He also told me where to get camping gaz and that the Yanmar dealership I found in the morning is the only store in town which may carry fuel filters for my engine.
 The clouds were very dark and ominous.
 While I was waiting for the inevitable downpour, I took a shower while the water was still hot.

 The expected storm did not materialize.
 I walked to town in search of the store with camping gaz.
 After walking in several streets for over ¾ of an hour I located the store.
 Alas, they do not exchange camping gaz bottles, they can only refill mine within a week!
 I got some money from an ATM, and went back to the harbor.
 The harbor office was closed of course.

-Cornelius the Dutchman from Roma, the lovely sail boat next to me, came for a visit.
+Cornelius the Dutchman from Roma, the lovely sailboat next to me, came for a visit.
 I served Lewis’ scotch.
 It turned out that he, Cornelius, was the crew and the scruffy Italian who spoke Greek was the owner.
 He is very rich and owns several restaurants including one in Rhodes and one in Glyfada (Cornelius did not know their names) and he left for Venice shortly after I arrived.
 Cornelius has lived in Italy for over 12 years and owns a small shipyard near Venice.
 He crews for the owner who is regularly racing his boats.

 Roma was newly acquired and they were on their way to Venice.
 When the weather improves the owner will come back.
 Cornelius loved to talk and also loved Lewis’s scotch.